 A lot of these end up in jury trials or trials in front of the court where you’re putting these facts in front of the people to see whether or not somebody’s a casual user or if somebody’s actually a distributor.

-For more information on Common Drug Offenses And Their Penalties In Maryland, call the law firm of Phillips, Worthington and Allen for a free initial consultation at (301) 892-6007 and get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.
+For more information on Common Drug Offenses And Their Penalties In Maryland, a free initial consultation is your next best step.
+Get the information and legal answers you are seeking talk Arnold F. Phillips by calling today.